 How often does my piano need to be tuned?

-Generally, every 6 months.
-Regular scheduled tunings - during the spring and autumn - allow for the best tuning stability, when humidity is neither too high, and neither too low.
+Generally, every 6 months on average.
+Regular scheduled tunings - during the spring and autumn - allow for the best tuning stability when humidity is neither too high and neither too low.
 The frequency of regular scheduled tunings also depends on the (1) area/climate in which you live, the (2) age/condition of your piano, (3) the piano's placement in a room, and (4) its frequency of use.

 How do I know what type of piano I have?